 Having considered the practical need and the exceptional circumstances of the case, the Chief Secretary for Administration has designated “canteens provided in any work place for the use exclusively of the persons employed in the work place and catering businesses during meal break of their employees” as an additional category of catering businesses for exemption from the “no dine-in” restriction.
 Such category does not include “factory canteen".
 The catering businesses which use part of their catering premises for employees to have their meals within their work place must designate the area during meal breaks of their employees and appropriate notice or segregation measures should be put in place to ensure that customers and members of the public cannot enter the area for dining inside.
 Besides, the waiting area for take-away services within the catering premises should be clearly segregated from the staff dining area, so as to avoid the risk of contravening the direction and virus transmission.

-If the customer orders at 11:30pm in a bar, is it possible for the customer continue eating or drinking in the bar after 0.00am?
+If the customer orders at 5:30pm in a catering premises, is it possible for the customer continue eating or drinking in the catering premises after 6pm?

-Bars (regardless they are holding restaurant or club licenses) must cease selling or supplying food or drink for consumption on the premises from 0.00am to 4.59am and close the premises or the relevant area of the premises providing dine-in catering service.
-The manager should ensure that customers cease eating or drinking the food or beverages provided by the bar during the specified time period so as to comply with the directions.
+Catering business must cease selling or supplying food or drink for consumption on the premises from 6pm to 4.59am and close the premises or the relevant area of the premises providing dine-in catering service.
+The manager should ensure that customers cease eating or drinking the food or beverages provided by the catering business during the specified time period so as to comply with the directions.

 Under the latest directions of Cap.
 599F, persons responsible for carrying on catering businesses must cease selling or supplying food or drink for consumption on the premises of the business during the specified time period.
-Besides, the number of customers at any catering premises must not exceed 50% of the normal seating capacity of the premises and no more than 4 persons may be seated together at one table within any catering premises.
+Besides, the number of customers at any catering premises must not exceed 50% of the normal seating capacity of the premises and no more than 2 persons may be seated together at one table within any catering premises.
+Besides, the number of people participating in any one banquet in catering premises may not exceed 20 persons.
 Wedding banquet/catering banquet at catering premises must observe the above requirements.

 What is the definition of swimming pool?